Swarit03/Loan-Data-Analysis-Project/README.md

 The Power BI file preview might not display directly on GitHub if the file size exceeds platform limits.
 You can download the `.pbix` file and open it in Power BI Desktop.

-## 📄 License

-This project is open for personal use, learning, and showcasing in portfolios.
-You may optionally add a `LICENSE` file for formal open-source licensing.

 ## ✅ Summary

 This project demonstrates: